-AEMC publishes final rule determination
+AEMC consults on draft rule determination

-The Australian Energy Market Commission has released its final rule determination on the Negative offers from Scheduled Network Service Providers (SNSPs) rule change request.
-The Commission has made a more preferable rule to set a lower limit for SNSP offers at the market floor price.
+The Australian Energy Market Commission has released its draft rule determination regarding negative offers from Scheduled Network Service Providers (SNSPs).
+The Commission proposes to make a more preferable rule and set a lower limit for SNSP offers at the market floor price.